dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 `mm/dd/yyyy`.
 Examples:  `09/02/1974`; `12/23/2001`

-The third line will have the string `GREEN X Y` where `X` and `Y` are integers indicating the size of the image.  `X` is the number of columns (or data points per row) and `Y` is the number of rows (or lines of data points).  `GREEN` indicates that the image data on the following lines will be for the "Green" channel of the RGB image.
+The third line will have the string `RED X Y` where `X` and `Y` are integers indicating the size of the image.  `X` is the number of columns (or data points per row) and `Y` is the number of rows (or lines of data points).  `RED` indicates that the image data on the following lines will be for the "Red" channel of the RGB image.

 The image data follows and is split up into rows and columns.
 Each row will